Pausing ultrafast melting by timed multiple femtosecond-laser pulses

-In summary, we show a paradigm of control using laser-induced bond-softening effects by proposing a non-typical control mechanism, which allows us to direct the ionic motion on a highly excited potential energy surface by light and is general to bond softening materials.
-In particular, laser-induced nonthermal melting could be prevented by a double-pulse scheme that excites the system first to an intermediate state before a second pulse induces an electronic temperature above the melting threshold.
-For an experimental realization or other materials we suggest that the optimal timing of the second pulse can be directly obtained by measuring the first maximum in the mean-square ionic displacement and/or the first local minimum in the corresponding oscillation in the Bragg peak intensity caused by the first laser pulse (Fig.\ \ref{fig:bragg}).
-By doing so, long wavelength acoustic phonons are cooled and hindered to heat up again fast after the excitation, which leaves the phonon system in a non-equilibrated state for several ps.
-Besides structural changes, our excitation scheme creates a metastable electronic state with a smaller band gap but a similar DOS compared to the ground state, which could be used to tune electronic properties, at least on short time scales.
-In materials with a lower symmetry, i.e., with more degrees of freedom it might be possible to generate stable or metastable phases by solid-to-solid phase transitions \cite{Wippermann2016}.
+This proof-of-principle of the proposed excitation mechanism also applies to other systems with weak electron-phonon interaction like InSb \cite{McCombe1969}.
+To realize pausing in other materials as well, we suggest that the optimal timing of the second pulse can be directly obtained by measuring the first maximum in the mean-square ionic displacement and/or the first minimum in the corresponding oscillation in the Bragg peak intensity caused by the first laser pulse (Fig.\ \ref{fig:bragg}).
+In materials with lower symmetry and/or more degrees of freedom, it might be possible to generate stable or metastable phases by solid-to-solid phase transitions \cite{Wippermann2016}.